clj-commons/pretty/README.md

 or Java class and method, and the right columns presenting the file name and line number.

 The related function, `format-exception`, produces the same output, but returns it as a string.

+# io.aviso.columns

+The columnar namespace is what's used by the exceptions namespace to format the exceptions, properties, and stack traces.

+The `format-columns` function is provided with a number of column definitions that describes the width and justification